Pang Tong: Family

-Pang Lin's wife was the sister of Xi Zhen, In 208, she was separated from Pang Lin when the warlord Cao Cao invaded Jing Province and occupied Xiangyang.
-She only managed to reunite with Pang Lin in 222 when he and Huang Quan defected to Wei after the Battle of Xiaoting.
-During those 14 years of separation, she remained faithful to her husband and raised their daughter on her own.
-The Wei emperor Cao Pi praised her for her virtues and awarded her gifts.

 Pang Tong had a son, Pang Hong (龐宏), whose courtesy name was Jushi (巨師).
 Pang Hong, who served in the Shu government, was known for being frugal, upright and outspoken.
 He offended Chen Di (陳袛), the Prefect of the Masters of Writing (尚書令).
 Chen Di found fault with Pang Hong and blocked him from getting promoted.
 He died in office while serving as the Administrator (太守) of Fuling Commandery (涪陵郡).

+The previously mentioned Pang Degong, was also from Xiangyang.
+He was an acquaintance of Zhuge Liang, who showed him great respect by always bowing deeply before him when he visited his house.
+One day, when Pang Degong was away to pay his respects at his ancestor's tomb across the Mian River, Sima Hui visited his house and instructed his family to prepare a meal, telling them that "Xu Shu said that an important guest is coming to meet him and Pang Degong."
+Pang Degong's family respectfully followed Sima Hui's instructions.
+When Pang Degong returned, he did not seem surprised by Sima Hui's visit and behaved normally; it was as though he saw Sima Hui as a regular member of his household.
+Sima Hui, being ten years younger than Pang Degong, treated the latter as an older brother and called him affectionately "Lord Pang" (龐公) – to the point where people thought that "Lord Pang" was Pang Degong's courtesy name.

+Pang Degong's son, Pang Shanmin (龐山民) also enjoyed a good reputation and married one of Zhuge Liang's sisters.
+He later served a Gentleman of the Yellow Gate (黃門吏) but died at a young age.
+His son, Pang Huan (龐渙), whose courtesy name was Shiwen (世文), served as the Administrator of Zangke Commandery (牂牁太守) during the Jin dynasty between 280 and 289.

 Appraisal

-Chen Shou, who wrote Pang Tong's biography in the Sanguozhi, appraised Pang as follows: "Pang Tong was charming and good when associating with others.
+Chen Shou, who wrote Pang Tong's biography in the Sanguozhi, appraised Pang as follows: "Pang Tong was good when associating with others.
 He diligently studied the classics, from this pondered his planning.
-During his time, people from Jing and Yi provinces thought he was an exceptional talent.
-In comparison with officials from (Cao) Wei, if Pang Tong was akin to Xun Yu and Xun You then Fa Zheng should be comparable to Cheng (Yu) and Guo (Jia).
+During his time, people from Jing and Chu thought he was an exceptional talent.
+In comparison with officials from (Cao) Wei, Pang Tong would be similar to Xun Yu like a brother while Fa Zheng would be of the same nefarious kind as Cheng and Guo.

-Yang Xi wrote an appraisal on Pang Tong as follows: "The Military Adviser showed brightly, both extreme elegance and virtue.
+Yang Xi, who wrote the Ji Han Fuchen Zan (季漢輔臣贊; pub.
+241), a collection of praises of notable persons who served in the Shu Han state, appraised him as follows: "Military Adviser General of the Household (軍師中郎將; Pang Tong) showed brightly, both extreme elegance and virtue.
 He devoted his life to clear his Master's path, loyal to his feelings and always delivered his opinion.
 But for all those righteousness actions, in response to virtue he received death."